atzheng/xp_gym/README.md

 2. Implement `reset()`, `update()`, and `estimate()` methods
 3. Add to configuration file

+We also provide some abstractions for estimators that require a known interference graph; see e.g., `network.py` and`LimitedMemoryHTEstimator`for examples.

 ### Adding New Designs

 1. Inherit from `Design` and optionally `DesignState`